Skip to main content

 <script>

-// Create first component.
+// Create your first component

-function ChildComponent(self) {
+function MyFirstComponent(self) {

 }